The Crucible

 A crucible is a vessel where raw materials are subjected to extreme heat until impurities burn off and something fundamentally different emerges.
 Supervisors enter with Tell-Watch-Yell habits.
 They emerge with Ask-Listen-Coach capabilities.
 The transformation is not gentle.
 It requires confrontation with uncomfortable truths about current practice.

-The Crucible activates six psychological mechanisms simultaneously.
+The Crucible activates multiple psychological mechanisms simultaneously.
 No single mechanism drives the change.
 The combination creates transformation that resists regression.

 Cognitive Dissonance.
 Supervisors articulate irreconcilable beliefs: "I protect my crew" and "I verify paperwork, not thinking."
 The discomfort of holding both beliefs simultaneously drives change.